drogonframework/drogon-docs/ENG-16-Coroutines.md

 ## Coroutine

 Drogon supports [C++ coroutines][1] starting from version 1.4.
-They provide a way to flatten the control flow of asyncrynous calls (i.e. escaping the callback hell).
+They provide a way to flatten the control flow of asyncrynous calls, i.e. escaping the callback hell.
 With it, asyncrynois programming becomes as easy as syncrinous ones.

 ### Terminology